vmware/vic-product/installer/DESIGN.md

 - Fix root cause or update integration test(s) as applicable
 - Add integration test(s) in `vic-product` repo or component repo as applicable
 - Monitor the triggered downstream build containing the fix to confirm resolution
+- Message `#vic-product-standup` that build failure is resolved

 ## Filesystem Layout